brainML/food4thought/README.md

 Follow the [fLoc instructions](https://github.com/VPNL/fLoc#analysis) to analyse the data using vistasoft.

 ### Method 2
-The localizer data from our paper is available at [this link](https://kilthub.cmu.edu/articles/dataset/Selectivity_for_food_in_human_ventral_visual_cortex/22049177).
+The preprocessed localizer data from our paper is available at [this link](https://kilthub.cmu.edu/articles/dataset/Selectivity_for_food_in_human_ventral_visual_cortex/22049177).
+After downloading it can be added to the `food4thought/localizer/data` directory.
+Please contact the corresponding author to obtain the pycortex store for the subjects from the paper.
+After you obtain them, you should add them to your [pycortex store](https://gallantlab.github.io/pycortex/).
+You can also run this analysis with your own data, after preprocessing it, obtaining the Free Surfer surfaces for your subject and adding them to pycortex.

 The localizer code is organized as such, with each file being independently runnable:
 - analysis
   - run_all.ipynb used to run the localizer analysis for identifying food regions
   - A set of .py files containing the necessary analysis and utility functions
 - data
   - Preprocessed localizer fMRI data for each subject along with the stimulus log files
-- pycortex_db
-  - Pycortex store for the food localizer subjects.
-Should be added to local pycortex store after pycortex installation
-- food_images
+- food
   - The food images used in the food localizer
 - res
   - Directory for storing the eventual results